 [La Marchesa: The Lives and Figures of Luisa Casati]

 With a face powdered dead white, massive eyes ringed with kohl, and a tangle of hair ignited into a henna inferno, the Marchesa Casati was the living incarnation of the European artistic and literary Decadent movement.
 Diabolical in self-design, she had no competitors as the preeminent embodiment of the astonishingly bizarre for multiple decades.
-So Swedish-language readers will raise a glass of absinthe in honor of the first-ever translation of the Marchesa's complete story in their Scandinavian tongue.
+So Swedish-language readers have been raising a glass of absinthe in honor of the first-ever translation of the Marchesa's complete story in their Scandinavian tongue.

-To coincide with the January 23rd birthday of its sparkling subject, Alastor Press will release worldwide La Marchesa: Luisa Casatis liv och skepnader [La Marchesa: The Lives and Figures of Luisa Casati], the Swedish-language edition of Infinite Variety.
-The sparkling translation of the official Casati biography has been completed by Ellinor André and its sumptuous design by Beatrice Bohman and Martina Andersson.
-The entire production was overseen by Hillevi Norburg, co-director of Alastor Press whose own lauded translations include those of Jules Barbey d’Aurevilly, Charles Baudelaire, Remy de Gourmont, Renée Vivien, and Oscar Wilde, among others.
-Including Ryersson and Yaccarino's most recent research discoveries, the text is the single most updated edition of Infinite Variety yet released in any language.
+To coincide with the January 23rd birthday of its sparkling subject, Alastor Press released worldwide La Marchesa: Luisa Casatis liv och skepnader [La Marchesa: The Lives and Figures of Luisa Casati], the Swedish-language edition of Infinite Variety.
+The beautifully rendered translation of the official Casati biography has been completed by Ellinor André and the book given its sumptuous design by Beatrice Bohman and Martina Andersson.
+The entire production was overseen by Hillevi Norburg, co-director of Alastor Press whose own lauded translations include those of Jules Barbey d’Aurevilly, Charles Baudelaire, Remy de Gourmont, Marcel Proust, Renée Vivien, and Oscar Wilde, among others.
+Including Ryersson and Yaccarino's most recent research discoveries, the text is fully updated and revised.
 The Alastor Press edition includes an exclusive foreword penned by Per Faxneld, a noted scholar specializing in Western esotericism, new religions and "alternative spirituality".
-His award-winning analysis Satanic Feminism: Lucifer as the Liberator of Woman in Nineteenth-Century Culture celebrates La Casati as a significant rebel-heroine defying conventions of her own and future times.
+His award-winning analysis Satanic Feminism: Lucifer as the Liberator of Woman in Nineteenth-Century Culture focuses on La Casati as a significant rebel-heroine defying conventions of her own and future times.

 Since 2001, Alastor Press remains an exquisite gem among international publishers, producing highly sought-after translated works of 19th- and early 20th-century literary classics of the Symbolist and Decadent movements.
 The Swedish edition of Infinite Variety is their first non-fiction title.
 Headquartered in Gothenburg, Sweden, Alastor Press is led by Hillevi Norburg and Andreas Lundberg.